jbakse/site_builder/content/parameters/index.md

 /::

 Procedural generators can provide enormous creative leverage, allowing expressive artistic control while automating much of the work.
 This control is afforded by exposing **parameters**.
 Parameters are adjustable values that influence the internal behavior of a system.
-Chaning the parameters
+Changing the parameters

 ::: .discussion